KathrynBrusewitz/notes/info200-classnotes-4.md

 - Will be abused by those with money and power
 - Google has an incentive to approve all requests

+HIPAA
+---
+HIPAA is the federal Health Insurance Portability and Accountability Act of 1996.
+The primary goal of the law is to make it easier for people to __keep health insurance__, protect the __confidentiality and security__ of healthcare information and help the healthcare industry __control administrative costs__.

 Nov 17 - Intellectual Property
 ===
 Common Justifications for IP Rights